bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 nnoremap <leader>! :Rg!<Space>
 ```

-The preview window can be hidden with the hitting the QUESTION MARK key.
+The preview window can be toggled with the QUESTION MARK key.

 Most Recently Used Files
 ------------------------

 Sometimes one may want to open an out-of-project file that had been previously
 edited in Vim.
 Such a need is best served by an MRU (most-recently-used) cache
-that provides access to a list of recently opened files.
+that can provide access to a list of recently opened files.

 The [fzf.vim](https://github.com/junegunn/fzf.vim) plugin unfortunately does
 not provide any MRU functionality, however, the
 [fzf-mru](https://github.com/pbogut/fzf-mru.vim) plugin does provide a bridge
-between FZF and an MRU cache.
+between fzf and a MRU cache.

 If using [vim-plug](https://github.com/junegunn/vim-plug), please add the
 following to your `~/.vimrc` file: